 The Combined Authority sets the strategic policy position - with the emerging Local Transport and Connectivity Plan establishing a baseline and a direction of travel for the organisation and partners.
-During the development of the Plan the CA has advocated for the use of sustainable transport modes.
-In addition, we have employed an Active Travel Lead who promotes behavioural change and assists in the development of funding bids for active travel modes and non-motorised modes.
-Due to the nature of this work - the outputs from this work (specifically in relation to modal shift) will take time to materialise.
+During the development of the Plan the Authority have been strong advocates in the use of sustainable transport modes.
+In addition, we have employed an Activ Travel Load Woo provides behaviourd change and assists in the development of funding bials for active travel modes and non-motorised modes.
+Due to the nature of this work - the outputs from this work (specifician) in relation to model sharily util take time to materialize.